Trust Graceville Physio, Pain Slayers for your osteoarthritis treatment Brisbane.

 For those aged 65 or older, it’s even more important to maintain good bone health than any other stage of life, as after this age the decline of bone density is more rapid.
-Wait training is still important, under the guidance of a processional.
+Weight training is still important, under the guidance of a professional.
 It’s also quite common that the risk of falls increases for those this age, due to a range of factors such as reduced balance or poor eyesight.
 To help this, classes such as pilates or specific balance classes can be valuable.

 Why should I be concerned about my bone health?

 Well, your bones hold you up, for starters.
 Not taking care of your bone health when you’re younger can lead to diminished capacity as you get older.
 Not only will you be more susceptible to breaks, you may experience a limited range of movement or pain associated with osteoporosis or osteoarthritis.

 These are very common conditions, and usually not something that crosses the mind of younger people until they start experiencing it.
 We aim to educate each of our physio patients about the benefits of improving bone health as early as possible.